ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   into some problems they had to replace the router.
 Aroung 4:00 AM in the morning (Nov 2nd) they were able to establish network access to the Genomics Building again.
 Unfortunately, during that that time cluster was not accessible (_e.g._ via ssh).
-Processes running on the cluster were not be affected.
+Processes running on the cluster were not affected.

 ### 25-Jun-2021: Bigdata storage repaired